본문 바로가기 사이드메뉴 바로가기 대메뉴 바로가기

 • Introduces basic electrical and computer engineering concepts in a dual approach that includes: laboratories for hands-on wired and computer simulation experiments in analog and logic circuits, and lectures providing concepts and theory relevant to the laboratories.
 Emphasizes physical insight and applications rather than theory.
 This course has an associated fee.
 Please see www.stonybrook.edu/coursefees for more information.

-Pre- or Corequisites: AMS 151 or MAT 125 or 131 or 141
+Pre- or Corequisites: AMS 151 or MAT 125 or 131

 SBC: TECH